-What is the force of compression of the jaws of a great white shark.
+What is the clenching force of a white shark's jaws.
 Who has the strongest bite in the world?
 Dogs have the strongest jaws.
-Top rocks
+Top breeds

 Good afternoon friends!